lazyoracle/libtorch-pybind/readme.md

 ### libtorch

 Get precompiled dynamically linked binaries from [here](https://pytorch.org/get-started/locally/#start-locally).
 These get unzipped to `libtorch/`.
 Thereafter, the `libtorch/lib/*.so*` must be copied over to your system shared library location (typically `/usr/lib/`).

+Alternatively, you can use the example setup script as such `source setuptorch.sh` which will download, unzip, copy files and set necessary environment variables.

 ### build tools